-We are already starting to see this in Europe with the Registration, Evaluation and Authorization of Chemicals (REACH) legislation passed in 2006.
+We are already starting to see this in Europe with the REACH legislation passed in 2006.
 This was a huge undertaking that allowed companies in Europe to begin measuring and monitoring chemicals and highlighted the impact of Substances of Very High Concern (SVHC's).
 Lethenstrom notes that regulation has an important role to play by recognizing those higher toxic chemicals that are produced from fossil fuels and showing that there are substitutes that are far less toxic and made from renewable inputs that are not as impactful.
 This is especially true when you look at the life cycle of a chemical.